 I have lived in Danbury, Connecticut essentially all my life.
 I pride myself to stay knowledgeable on all real estate activities in the Hat City, plus as well as things that will help with clients with their daily life once they relocate into town.
 I understand it can be tough getting settled in a new town and you don't know where to start.
 I am here to guide you into enjoying all that Danbury has to offer, in addition to helping you find the right place to call home.
+I am also able to use to knowledge when marketing your property, if you are considering selling.

 There's a lot of things that you may need to know, given in no particular order to assist with your move into town.
 You will need your own car to get around.
 Danbury is over square forty square miles and has a population of over 80,000 residents.
 From one end of town to the other can take twenty minutes or so depending on traffic and the route you take.
 There is no bridge or tunnel across Candlewood Lake.
 There will most likely be no more townhomes built directly on Candlewood Lake.
 Despite there being hundreds of restaurants in the area, there is only one restaurant, Down The Hatch, directly on the lake.
 Danbury has consistently ranked over the years as being of the safest cities in the country of it's size and has the lowest employment rate of any city in the state of CT.
 Danbury offers some of the most reasonable effective real estate prices & real estate taxes within the tri-state area.